Ancient African History to the 1400s

 12. Trade on the Swahili Coast, 500 CE.
 Black Africans and Arab traders came to the East African coast around this time and traded with local African peoples.
 The descendants of these people developed a new language, Swahili, which was a combination of African and Arabic languages.
 The Swahili were involved in trade to Arabia, China, and India.
 They carried animal skins, ivory, gold, and other metals to these places.
 They brought back many goods, including cotton, silk, and porcelain.

 13. Great Zimbabwe, 12th to the 15th century CE.
 Today, ruins in Zimbabwe dated from this period bear testimony to the earliest of the centralized kingdoms of Zimbabwe.
 It is estimated that the central ruins and surrounding valley (a combined area of some 2.8 square miles) supported a Shona population of 10,000 to 20,000.
 Their economy was based on cattle husbandry, crop cultivation, and the trade of gold on the coast of the Indian Ocean.
 Great Zimbabwe was the heart of a thriving trading empire from about AD 1100 to 1500.

 A. Tassili-N-Ajjer, from mid-6th millennium BCE.
 This is an ancient site in Algeria where rock-paintings and engravings are now found.
 These pictures depict what is now the Sahara Desert as a land of open savannah with wildlife that is no longer found in that region, indicating the ecological change that has occurred since that time.

 B. Early human fossil remains found in various locations in Africa by paleoanthropologists.

-When you have finished reading about the historical events in Africa, view the timeline and graphic organizer for Map 1, fill it out with the appropriate information, and post your completed timeline and graphic organizer in your Activity Journal.
+When you have finished reading about the historical events in Africa, view the timeline and graphic organizer for Map 1, and fill it out with the appropriate information.

 Go to Timeline for Map 1